lian-rr/clio/README.md

 - 🔍 **Search and Filter**: Quickly find commands by name, keyword, or functionality.

 ### Roadmap
-- Export/Import command libray.
+- Export/Import command library.
 - History of previous uses.
 - Configure custom Explanation engines (e.g Ollama)
 - Customizable Themes

 ## Configuration
-In case you want to customized some of **CLIo** options or enable some features, you can provide the necessary configuration on the config file.
+In case you want to customize some of **CLIo** options you can provide the necessary configuration in the config file.

-**CLIo** checks for the configuration on the `$HOME/.config/clio/clio.toml` file.
+**CLIo** checks for the configuration in the `$HOME/.config/clio/clio.toml` file.
-To use a different config file, set the `$CLIO_CONFIG_PATH`.

 ### Example config
 ```toml